crate/cratedb-airflow-tutorial/README.md

   └── requirements.txt # specification of Python packages
 ```

-In the `dag` directory you can find specification of all DAGs for our examples:
+In the `dag` directory you can find the specification of all DAGs for our examples.
+Each DAG is accompanied by a tutorial:

 * `example-dag.py` is generated during project initialization
-* `table-export-dag.py` performs daily export of table data to a remote filesystem (in our case S3)
+* `table-export-dag.py` ([Tutorial](https://community.crate.io/t/cratedb-and-apache-airflow-part-one/901)): performs a daily export of table data to a remote filesystem (in our case S3) -
 * `nyc-taxi-dag.py` imports [NYC Taxi data](https://github.com/toddwschneider/nyc-taxi-data) from AWS S3 into CrateDB

 ## Start the project